whitneyburton/portfolios/students/1703-back/tom-soucie/20170609-tom-soucie-m2.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/tragedy_of_the_commons.markdown)

-This was content we had seen previously in Module 1, but it was a good reminder how the "status quo" will stay the same unless there's countering force on the issue.
+I was out sick this Friday but read through this markdown while at home.
+This was content we went over in Module 1 but it was a good reminder how the "status quo" will stay the same unless there's countering force on the issue.
 Playing with the polygon was a cool visual that illustrates some very basic human nature, and how we need to actively adjust and change to make the world a better place with less suffering for all.

 #### Feedback III - Week 4